-Minor - Deficiencies minor in scope include items which do not directly impact the value, but are necessary for a credible report - this may include, but are not limited to, items, such as: numerical typos, minor math errors, missing documents or incomplete sale write-ups or non-verification of Sales, etc.
+- Minor Deficiencies minor in scope include items which do not directly impact the value, but are deemed necessary for a credible report - this may include, but are not limited to, items such as: numerical typos, minor math errors, missing documents or incomplete sale write-ups or non-verification of Sales, not citing the source of market value, or estimating exposure times (USPAP), etc. - Major Deficiencies major in scope include deficiencies directly impacting the value conclusion, such as major math errors, flawed highest and best and appraisal valuation methodology, lack of proper maps or photographs, etc. and other violations of either USPAP or UASFLA standards.

-Major - Deficiencies major in scope then would include deficiencies directly impacting the value conclusion, such as major math errors, flawed highest and best and appraisal valuation methodology, lack of proper maps or photographs.
+DNR is committed to addressing either type of deficiencies in a professional and timely manner.
+This process begins following the preliminary review with the reviewer by initially contacting the client to communicate a need for corrective action.
+The client can then communicate with the appraiser of record or give permission for DNR to directly contact the appraiser of record.

-The IA DNR is committed to addressing either type of deficiencies in a professional and timely manner.
-This process begins following the preliminary review with the reviewer contacting the appraiser directly by email or phone to communicate a need for corrective action by detailing the problems with the report and requesting revisions of the appraiser of record.
-The revisions should be provided directly to the IA DNR in the form of an electronic submission (PDF) of a full report, but this can be decided at the time between the reviewer and the appraiser of record.
+Typically, the reviewer will handle the request for corrective action by detailing the problems with the report and requesting revisions of the appraiser of record by email and/or phone.
+The revisions can be provided directly to the reviewer in the form of an electronic submission (PDF) of a full report, but this can be decided at the time between the reviewer and the appraiser of record.
 This process may require additional back and forth correspondence between the reviewer and appraiser of record in order to bring a report into compliance.

-Once the report is approved by the IA DNR, the reviewer will advise the appraiser of record to forward the color hard copy per the Scope of Services in the contract or appraisal engagement and the invoice.
+Once the report is approved by DNR, the reviewer will advise the appraiser of record to provide the respective client with an approved version of the revised report.
+The reviewer will send the approved copy of the appraisal report to Kathleen Moench, DNR Budgets and Grants, for processing of the grant reimbursement.